-Kate is a litigation associate, providing a range of advocacy and advisory services.
+Kate is a litigation principal, providing a range of advocacy and advisory services.

 Kate works principally with public sector clients.
 She is experienced in assisting them with litigation, complex advisory issues, and training and advice on policies and procedures.
 Kate regularly appears in the Tenancy Tribunal, District Court, High Court, and Court of Appeal (as sole and junior counsel) on a range of civil matters, including residential tenancies, property, tax, and personal insolvency disputes.